kwur/new-kwur-site/_posts/2009-07-01-stack-sessions-telekinesis-announcements.md

   </p>

   <p>
     I sat down with Michael Lerner, the creative force and drummer behind <a href="http://www.myspace.com/telekinesismusic">Telekinesis</a>, for a chat about the process of making the new record and St. Louis summers, among other things.
-I believe you can hear the Smashing Pumpkins in the background throughout &#8211; Billy Corgan, please don&#8217;t sue us.<br /><span style="font-weight:bold;"><a href="http://www.megaupload.com/?d=4HWJSJLH"><br />Interview</a></span>
+I believe you can hear the Smashing Pumpkins in the background throughout – Billy Corgan, please don’t sue us.<br /><span style="font-weight:bold;"><a href="http://www.megaupload.com/?d=4HWJSJLH"><br />Interview</a></span>
   </p>
 </div>